naqvi-and-vu/anomaly-detection-project/README.md

  - Use our [final notebook](https://github.com/naqvi-and-vu/anomaly-detection-project/blob/main/final_notebook.ipynb) as a guide

  <br>
- - You can also clone our repository into your local terminal, and make your own env.py file, and t
+ - You can also clone our repository into your local terminal, make your own env.py file, and then follow the steps in our final notebook.
+This is ideal if you just want to adjust parameters.